 The 1989 session of the Virginia General Assembly amended and reenacted the Senior Citizen's Higher Education Act of 1974.
 Senior citizens are permitted to register and enroll in courses as full-time or part-time students for academic credit, without charge, providing taxable income for federal income tax purposes did not exceed \$23,850 (effective July 1, 2015) for the year preceding the enrollment year.
 Senior citizens may also, without charge, enroll in academic credit courses for audit purposes and in non-credit courses offered by the University without regard to income.
 They will, however, be required to pay applied music fees and laboratory fees for any course for which such a fee is applicable.
-Senior citizens must meet the applicable University admission requirements to participate in this waiver program, and the determination of the University's ability to offer a selected course is at the discretion of the University.
+Interested senior citizens must contact the Office of Transfer Admission and Enrollment to pursue admission.
+The University's ability to offer a selected course is at the discretion of the University.